Our Work

 Stress relief activities for students

-The committee has collaborated with the school social workers to provide students with various activities on different days including board games, handicraft making, darts and ginger bread making, etc. All students are welcome to participate and these activities were very popular among students.
-By participating in different activities, we hope that students can relieve their learning pressure during the pandemic.
+The committee has collaborated with the school social workers to provide students with various activities on different days including board games, handicraft making and darts etc. The Salvation Army the Playground Association, and PS33 were also invited to promote their activities in school.
+All students are welcome to participate and these activities were very popular among students.
+By participating in different activities, we hope that students can relieve their learning pressure.